 No, the 5th AMendment only allows you to remain silent if your answer could cause you to be prosecuted.
 Because you were not married at the time, there is not spousal privilege.
 You must appear for the subpoena and testify truthfully.

 You must proceed to the Release Hearing with the magistrate judge but, if you do not like the ruling of the court, you have a right to appeal to the district judge.
 On appeal to the district judge, you can present any evidence that bolsters your claim that you are not a danger to the community nor...Read more »

 Despite what you see on TV, domestic violence victims do not "press charges" and you cannot "drop charges" either.
-The State of New Mexico filed the charges and the prosecutor is the one who proceeds further to trial, negotiates a plea agreement with the defendant, or dismisses the case.
-As the...Read more »
+The State of New Mexico filed the charges and the prosecutor is the one who proceeds further to trial, negotiates a plea agreement with the defendant, or dismisses...Read more »

 The Judgment & Sentence is a public record and anyone is entitled to a copy at a nominal price of about 25-50 cents per page.
 The best way to obtain a copy is to go the the criminal court clerk where the J&S was issued.
-Before the clerks can print out a copy for you, they will need the name of the...Read more »
+Before the clerks can print out a copy for you, they will need the name...Read more »

 Well, generally I would say no!
 However, the word "another agency" is a little ambiguous.
 If it means another law enforcement agency that made a pretext phone call, then maybe, because I have seen that happen.
-I have filed similar motions to quash and still based many times, on the serious nature...Read more »
+I have filed similar motions to quash and still based many times, on the...Read more »